k9lego/discord-bot-boilerplate/README.md

 ### Debian-based Linux (Tested on Ubuntu 18.04, Does not work on WSL)

-**To setup on Linux is a bit more difficult than Windows, because your Github credentials will not be given to the container unless you do these extra steps.**
+**To setup on Linux is a bit more difficult than Windows 10 Pro, because your Github credentials will not be given to the container unless you do these extra steps.**

 First, you need to [install Docker CE/EE 18.06+ and Docker Compose 1.21+](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script).
 You can check [here](https://code.visualstudio.com/docs/remote/containers#_system-requirements) if the requirements have changed.
 Note: The SNAP package **WILL NOT** work.